Avenida Jiménez (TransMilenio): History

 The station entered operation on December 17, 2000 as part of the original Transmilenio system, only to be closed a year later for construction of the Eje Ambiental, which was opened in 2002.

 After the opening of the Jiménez-Calle 13 trunk, the station was converted from a simple station into an interchange between the aforementioned trunk and Avenida Caracas with five platforms.
 The station serves an average of 500,000 passengers per day.

 The station has three entrances: one on Avenida Caracas with Calle 11, another on Avenida Jiménez with Carrera 12, and one on the south-east intersection of Avenida Caracas with Avenida Jiménez, which has access to the underground foot tunnel.

 It serves the La Capuchina, Santa Inés, and San Victorino neighborhoods.

 This station has a "Punto de Encuentro" or point of gathering, which has bathrooms, coffeeshop, parking for bicycles and a tourist attention booth.

-After the inauguration of the trunk Jiménez-Calle 13, what was a simple station became a station of exchange between that trunk with the one of the Caracas Avenue with 5 wagons in service.
+After the inauguration of the trunk Jiménez-Calle 13, what was a simple station became an interchange between the Jiménez-Calle 13 and that of Caracas Avenue with 5 wagons in service.
 As such the station has a full attendance of 500,000 daily users on average.

 Together with the Ricaurte and Universidades-Las Aguas stations, it is one of three transfer stations of TransMilenio.

 On August 29, during the national agrarian strike in Colombia, attacks against this station of the system were recorded on the wagons corresponding to Avenida Jiménez with Carrera 12, Leaving multiple damages and material losses.
 However, the next day the station was running normally with new infrastructure.

-On May 1, 2015, during the marches of International Workers Day, a new attack against this station was registered, in the same wagons of Carrera 12 with the avenue Jiménez, where 16 people were injured and a loss of 5 million pesos caused.
+On May 1, 2015, during the marches of International Workers' Day, a new attack against this station was registered, in the same wagons of Carrera 12 with the avenue Jiménez, where 16 people were injured and a loss of 5 million pesos caused.